 People’s behaviors in automation are already changing, influenced by the effect of industrial Internet growth, he said.
 For example, more mobile devices are being used in industries.
 Traditionally, many workstation screens have been deployed in a central control room for operators.
 Today, cross-platform mobile customers can share the same information seen in the operation center.

 “It is a different method of interaction with the control system,” Carpenter said.
 Also, as users collect more data, it is difficult to distinguish which parts are useful to meet specific demands.
 Therefore, analytics and data sciences have became extremely important to understand the meaning of data.
 Data scientists will be a new role, separate from traditional control engineers or IT workers.
 They will have the professional knowledge and information about machine learning.
 And they can analyze big data to determine the right decisions for decision makers, he said.

-- Andy Zhu is editor-in-chief of Control Engineering China.
-This appeared in Control Engineering China www.cechina.cn and was translated for the Control Engineering North American print and digital edition.
-Edited by Mark T. Hoske, content manager, CFE Media, Control Engineering and Plant Engineering, mhoske(at)cfemedia.com.
+- This appeared in Control Engineering China www.cechina.cn and was translated for the Control Engineering North American print and digital edition.
+Edited by Mark T. Hoske, content manager, CFE Media, Control Engineering and Plant Engineering, email@example.com.

 See related question and answer article from Control Engineering China on the GE Intelligent Platforms “Connected World” road show topic.